Fumohouse/Fumohouse/docs/src/contributing/index.md

    even if it looks bad.
 1. SVG: Use `svgo --multipass`.

+### 3D modeling

+1. Fumohouse uses `.glb` as the main export format for Blender.
+Use other formats only as necessary.
+1. For duplicated meshes, try to avoid duplicate mesh data and facilitate mesh reuse by exporting the duplciated mesh only once and creating its instances in Godot.

 [^filenames]:
     Exceptions: For fonts, use the original name from the author.